 There is no experience with the use of tocilizumab with TNF antagonists or other biological treatments for RA patients.
 This medicinal product is not recommended for use with other biological agents.

-Polysorbate

-This medicine contains 0.18 mg of polysorbate 80 in each 162 mg/0.9 mL syringe which is equivalent to 0.2 mg/mL.
-Polysorbates may cause allergic reactions.
-Patients' known allergies shall be taken into consideration.

-GCA
+GCA patients

 Tocilizumab monotherapy should not be used for the treatment of acute relapses as efficacy in this setting has not been established.
 Glucocorticoids should be given according to medical judgement and practice guidelines.

-sJIA
+sJIA patients

 Macrophage activation syndrome (MAS) is a serious life-threatening disorder that may develop in sJIA patients.
 In clinical trials, tocilizumab has not been studied in patients during an episode of active MAS.

+Polysorbate 80 (E 433)

+This medicinal product contains 0.18 mg of polysorbate 80 in each 162 mg/0.9 mL syringe which is equivalent to 0.2 mg/mL.
+Polysorbates may cause allergic reactions.
+Patients' known allergies shall be taken into consideration.

 4.5 Interaction with other medicinal products and other forms of interaction

-Interaction studies have only been performed in adults.
+Interaction trials have only been performed in adults.

 Concomitant administration of a single dose of 10 mg/kg tocilizumab with 10-25 mg MTX once weekly had no clinically significant effect on MTX exposure.